-- The applicant must have an MA or MS or equivalent graduate degree; - while the applicant may apply to the ENDY program while still working on a master's degree, all requirements for that degree must be completed by the beginning of the first semester of ENDY course work; - in cases where BA/BS (or equivalent) students with especially strong and ENDYrelated academic backgrounds apply to the program, we may admit these students to the program conditional upon first completing an MA/MS degree; - The applicant must have a 3.2 or better GPA for MA/MS work (or for BA/BS work if applying prior to completing the MA/MS degree);
+- The applicant must have an MA or MS or equivalent graduate degree; - while the applicant may apply to the ENDY program while still working on a master's degree, all requirements for that degree must be completed by the beginning of the first semester of ENDY course work; - high performing students may be admitted with a BA/BSc only, provided they are accepted in and enroll in a relevant master's program on campus.
+Admission in this case is contingent on successful completion of the MA.
+This allows seamless admission and continuity for high-performing students from the bachelor's level.

+• The applicant must have a 3.2 or better GPA for MA/MS work (or for BA/BS work if applying prior to completing the MA/MS degree);

-If the applicant is currently (or recently has been) a graduate student at the University of Arkansas, it is - necessary to reapply to the Graduate School and also necessary to submit all the application materials listed below to the ENDY program for admission to the program.
+If the applicant is currently (or recently has been) a graduate student at the University of Arkansas, it is necessary to reapply to the Graduate School and also necessary to submit all the application materials listed below to the ENDY program for admission to the program.